Luis-Varona/MatrixBandwidth.jl/joss/paper.md

 frameworks to find better solutions than heuristic methods (albeit more slowly); no such algorithms are already implemented, but several (e.g., simulated annealing) are currently under development.

+Thus far, the Caprara&ndash;Salazar-González algorithms are the only ones implemented that require integer linear programming; it is for these that the [JuMP.jl](https://github.com/jump-dev/JuMP.jl) package [@LDD+23] is included as a dependency.

 # Statement of need

 Many matrix bandwidth reduction algorithms exist in the literature, but implementations in the